 Weeks or months later, that thought is usually followed by “I wish I made that payment so I would not have to face these crazy consequences.”
 As you may have already guessed, Florida courts treat the issue of failing to make alimony payments very seriously.

 ‘To Pay or Not to Pay Alimony to My Former Spouse?’

 If you have a legal obligation to pay alimony to your former wife or husband, do yourself a favor and keep making these payments.
 Or you may have another option.
 If there has been a substantial change of circumstances since you were ordered to make alimony payments, you may be able to modify the amount or terminate the alimony altogether.

-Either way, it has to be approved by court.
-“You cannot just stop making alimony payments all of a sudden without getting the court’s approval,” explains our Fort Lauderdale alimony attorney at the Law Office of Gustavo E. Frances, P.A., “If you do, you may face serious consequences.”
+Either way, it has to be approved by the court.
+“You cannot just stop making alimony payments all of a sudden without getting the court’s approval,” explains our Fort Lauderdale alimony lawyer at The Law Office Of Gustavo E. Frances, P.A., “If you do, you may face serious consequences.”

 Let’s talk about the consequences of failing to pay alimony in Florida.

 Generally, there are four types of alimony in Fort Lauderdale and elsewhere in Florida.
 Regardless of the type of alimony, you are obliged to pay to your former wife or husband, the consequences and penalties for failing to make alimony payments will depend on the amount owed, the period of time you have not been making these payments, your spouse’s financial needs and physical and emotional condition, among other things.

 Let’s review the four types of alimony in Florida: